lizhou-cs/lizhou-cs/README.md

-- 👋 Hi, I’m @brown-cats
+- 👋 Hi, I’m Li Zhou
-- 👀 I’m interested in CV
+- 👀 I’m interested in CV, Studied in HIT(ShenZhen)
 - 🌱 I’m currently learning Object detection and tracking
 - 💞️ I’m looking to collaborate on DL
 - 📫 How to reach me 21s151103@stu.hit.edu.cn